designsecurity/progpilot/doc/SPECIFY_ANALYZE.md

 # Specify an analyze

-You can specify the way of vulnerabilities are detected by playing with sources, sinks and sanitizers.
+You can specify the way of vulnerabilities are detected by playing with sources, sinks, sanitizers and validators :

+- **sources** : the untrusted variables that will be initially tainted during the analysis.
+- **sinks** : the sensitives functions that could lead to vulnerabilities.
+- **sanitizers** : the functions that transform tainted values as safe values.
+- **validators** : the functions that valid tainted values without transforming them as safe value.

 ## Configure sources
 - $obj_context->inputs->set_sources($file_sources);